 Click through the graphics below to explore our staff and board demographics and 2021 grantmaking.

-Structural inequity has had a lasting impact on economic opportunity for Asian-American, Black, Indigenous, Latino/a, Pacific Islander, and other people of color.
+Structural inequity has had a lasting impact on economic opportunity for Asian-American, Black, Indigenous, Latino/a, Pacific Islander, and all people of color.
 Workers of color have faced barriers to opportunity that include but are not limited to: political and economic policies that intentionally exploit and exclude; historical, racist practices regulating where someone can live; discrimination in education, employment, and the criminal justice system; and limited community access to resources and investment, including unequal access to capital and support for their businesses.

 Removing and replacing policies, systems, and structures that perpetuate racial inequity improves economic outcomes for everyone.
 Philanthropy, as a sector, operates in and has benefitted from systems that exclude people and exacerbate racial disparities.
 Addressing the challenges embedded in our society requires time, resources, and personal commitment to shift our ways of working, funding, and thinking.

-In 2022 we will focus on specific actions to hold ourselves accountable to:
+Starting in 2022, we will focus on specific actions to hold ourselves accountable to: